SimenVangen/fruitwatch/README.md

 So I scaled down — but not in ambition.

 Instead of a hand that picks fruit, I built a **brain that monitors it**.
-A full-stack AI platform that lets a drone fly over an orchard, detect and classify fruits, map their GPS coordinates, predict harvest readiness, and display everything in a real-time dashboard.
+A full-stack AI platform that lets a drone fly over an orchard, detect and classify fruits, detect plant diseases, map GPS coordinates, predict harvest readiness, and display everything in a real-time dashboard.

 It's not a robotic arm.
 But it's a complete, working system — and honestly, the monitoring problem is arguably more valuable to solve first anyway.